Safeguards, Co-Benefits & SDGs

 Key components include:

-• Consultation Meetings: Prior to implementation, project proponents should conduct collaborative, inclusive consultation meetings to inform stakeholders, solicit feedback, and address concerns.
-These meetings should:
+• Consultation Meetings: Prior to implementation, project proponents must conduct collaborative, inclusive consultation meetings to inform stakeholders, solicit feedback, and address concerns.
+These meetings must:

 • Be conducted in the local language(s) and tailored to the cultural context;